Pasta Hints and Tips – Pasta Etiquette

 Bring the pot of cold water to a fast boil:

 Covering the pot of cold water with a lid will help bring the water to a boil faster.

 Salting the water makes pasta taste better by bringing out the natural flavor of the pasta.
 This does not increase the sodium level of your recipes.
 NOTE: I always use kosher (coarse) salt.

 Do not add your salt until the water has come to a full boil.
 There are two reasons for this:

 Do NOT add oil of any kind.
-Oil has the unwanted effect of coating the pasta so the sauce will not stick.
+Oil has the unwanted effect of coating the pasta and making it slick so the sauce will not stick to it.

 Adding the dried pasta:

 Add the pasta, all at once, to the boiling salted water, and keep the heat high to bring the water back to the boil as quickly as possible.
 NOTE: Never mix pasta types in one pot.